 Research Question 2: Is more social contact on Facebook (or conversely, in-person) associated with lower risk of screening positive for psychiatric disorders or suicidality in military veterans?

 Table 2 summarizes the results of adjusted regression models for each of our four outcomes.

 Table 2.
-Multivariate Logistic Regression Models of Frequency of Facebook and In-Person Social Contact as Predictors of Psychopathology
+Multivariate Logistic Regression Models of Frequency of Facebook and In-Person Social Contact as Predictors of Psychiatric Symptoms